Suspension bridge: Underspanned

 In an underspanned suspension bridge, also called under-deck cable-stayed bridge, the main cables hang entirely below the bridge deck, but are still anchored into the ground in a similar way to the conventional type.
 Very few bridges of this nature have been built, as the deck is inherently less stable than when suspended below the cables.
 Examples include the Pont des Bergues of 1834 designed by Guillaume Henri Dufour; James Smith's Micklewood Bridge; and a proposal by Robert Stevenson for a bridge over the River Almond near Edinburgh.

 Roebling's Delaware Aqueduct (begun 1847) consists of three sections supported by cables.
 The timber structure essentially hides the cables; and from a quick view, it is not immediately apparent that it is even a suspension bridge.

 Suspension cable types

-The main suspension cables in older bridges were often made from a chain or linked bars, but modern bridge cables are made from multiple strands of wire.
+The main suspension cables in older bridges were often made from a chain or linked bars, but modern bridge cables are made from multiple strands of wire rope.
 This not only adds strength but improves reliability (often called redundancy in engineering terms) because the failure of a few flawed strands in the hundreds used pose very little threat of failure, whereas a single bad link or eyebar can cause failure of an entire bridge.
 (The failure of a single eyebar was found to be the cause of the collapse of the Silver Bridge over the Ohio River.)
 Another reason is that as spans increased, engineers were unable to lift larger chains into position, whereas wire strand cables can be formulated one by one in mid-air from a temporary walkway.

 Suspender-cable terminations

 Poured sockets are used to make a high strength, permanent cable termination.
-They are created by inserting the suspender wire rope (at the bridge deck supports) into the narrow end of a conical cavity which is oriented in-line with the intended direction of strain.
-The individual wires are splayed out inside the cone or 'capel', and the cone is then filled with molten lead-antimony-tin (Pb80Sb15Sn5) solder.
+They are created by inserting the suspender wire rope (at the bridge deck supports) into the narrow end of a conical cavity that is oriented in-line with the intended direction of strain.
+The individual wires are splayed out inside the cone or capel, and the cone is then filled with molten lead-antimony-tin (Pb80Sb15Sn5) solder.